 - What are the implications for the child and the family?

 - Who do you tell about the diagnosis?

 - How do you explain the diagnosis to the child and when?

 - How to support the child in his/her adjustment to the diagnosis?

 - What to say to siblings?
 And how to support them?

 Diagnosis can be a difficult, confusing and frightening time where there can be more questions than answers.
 It can be a point of dread for families but it may also bring some relief.
 Diagnosis can provide some answers.
 It can eliminate certain conditions and provide direction for treatment and care planning.
 Slowly, with time, things will settle down and parents will usually find a suitable way of managing their circumstances, and things will start to take on a new ‘normal’.

-Epilepsy Action has an information booklet for carers whose child has been recently diagnosed with Epilepsy: When your child has epilepsy.
+Epilepsy Action has an information for carers whose child has been recently diagnosed with Epilepsy: Information for parents

 This page was created in March 2012 and last reviewed on October 13th 2014.